cocohomelab/cocohomelab/Udemy-CrowdStrike: Zero to Falcon Admin.md

-CrowdStrike: Zero to Falcon Admin
+## CrowdStrike: Zero to Falcon Admin

-Description
+Hailie Shaw, Blue Team Consulting

-Master the Falcon Platform from an Administrative Perspective
+### Master the Falcon Platform from an Administrative Perspective

 This course is designed to provide learners with an in-depth understanding of CrowdStrike/EDR, a powerful endpoint security tool.
 Participants will learn how to install and configure CrowdStrike/EDR, manage hosts, create and manage prevention policies, customize IOAs, manage exclusions and quarantines, and troubleshoot issues.